David2261/David2261/README.md

 # Hi, I’m Bulat 👋👨‍💻
+`
+I love my life very much despite all the difficulties of life.
-`I'm a software engineer whois passionate about making contributions to open source more accessible, creating new technologies to improve people's living standards and moving the community.`
+I'm a software engineer whois passionate about making contributions to open source more accessible, creating new technologies to improve people's living standards and moving the community.
+`

 ## Some technologies I enjoy working with include: